plone/plone.app.theming/README.txt

 Usage
 =====

-In the "Diazo Theme" control panel, you can set the following options:
+In the "Diazo Theme" control panel, you can turn the theming engine on or off, and select from a list of pre-registered themes (more on how to register your own themes shortly).

-  Enabled yes/no
+Alternatively, you can configure a theme yourself, under the "Advanced" tab.
-    Whether or not the transform is enabled.
+The options here are:

   Rules
     URL referencing the Diazo rules file.
 This file in turn references your